hcs1105/hcs1105/README.md

 ### 👋 Introduce myself
 + I'm currently looking for a job in korea.
 + I'm enjoying reading and baduk.
-+ I'm UI developer who wants to share simple stories with people with positive and small power.
++ I'm UI Developer who wants to share simple stories with people with positive and small power.
 + View resumes and projects - https://github.com/hcs1105/resume

 ### ⚓ Contact me